dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 * [Revolutionary Left Radio](https://revolutionaryleftradio.libsyn.com/) - "explores political philosophy, history, science, religion, culture, art, and struggle through a socialist lens"
 * [Tech Won’t Save Us](https://techwontsave.us/) - "Silicon Valley promised us progress.
 That’s not what it delivered."
 * [This Machine Kills](https://www.patreon.com/thismachinekills) - "agitprop against innovation and capital"
+* [Trash Futures](https://trashfuture.co.uk/) (UK) - "a podcast about business success and making yourself smarter with the continued psychic trauma of capitalism"
+* [Trillbilly Worker's Party](https://trillbillyworkersparty.com/) (American South) - "born to party, forced to work"
 * [TrueAnon](https://player.fm/series/2526134) - "a podcast about your enemies made by your friends"
+* [Well There's Your Problem](https://www.wtyppod.com/) - "a podcast about engineering disasters and systemic failures, from a leftist perspective, with jokes"

 _Media Criticism_
 * [A More Civilized Age](https://amorecivilizedage.net/) - "Dive headfirst into the fall of the Galactic Republic, debate which Jedi is messiest, and dig into the themes and politics of The Clone Wars"